ajwills72/hbab/docs/perception.md

 One thing we do know is that the convolutional neural networks we've discussed can be used to [automatically detect pornographic images](https://arxiv.org/pdf/1511.08899.pdf) (Moustafa, 2015), and so there's a reasonable chance facebook and other social media companies use CNNs in this way to block pornographic content.

 An area where we know CNNs are used is in self-driving cars.
 In summer 2021, Tesla did a [3-hour live stream](https://www.youtube.com/watch?v=j0z4FweCy4M) on how the AI works in their AutoPilot system.
-If you can spare the time, watch the whole thing, it's amazing.
+If you can spare the time, watch the whole thing, it's the best introduction to state of the art in autonomous vehicles I've seen.
 The [self-driving demo](https://www.youtube.com/watch?v=tlThdr3O5Qo) we viewed in class was from 2019.

 ## Why so deep?